Greetings

 Rare-earth quantum device project

-Our project aims to develop new types of quantum devices using rare-earth ions in nitride semiconductors as quantum bits, single photon sources, and quantum entangle light sources.
-Our project also aims to develop new quantum sensing methods using opto-electronic and spin properties of rare-earth elements.
+This project aims to develop new types of quantum devices using rare-earth ions in nitride semiconductors as quantum bits, single photon sources, and quantum entangled light sources.
+This project also aims to develop new quantum sensing methods using the opto-electronic and spin properties of rare-earth elements.

 Quantum materials ultrafine fabrication project

-In this project, we pursue the application of state-of-the-art device and quantum device systems through nanofabrication, which contribute to Society 5.0.
+This project explore state-of-the-art device and quantum devices systems, through the application of new nanofabrication techniques.
 We aim to develop resist materials such as metal resists and block copolymers.
-Furthermore, one of the most important missions of this project is to promote the development of ultra-fine lithography technology and ultra-fine 3D element structure fabrication technique based on basic research of materials and processes by applying beams to measurement and nanofabrication.
+One of the most important missions of this project is to promote the development of ultra-fine lithography technologies and ultra-fine 3D structure fabrication techniques based on basic research of materials and processes by applying quantum beams to our measurements and nanofabrication.